MC-Bloc/SunBlock/README.md

 The complete setup consists of:
 1. A Battery
 2. A Solar panel
 3. The Server computer
-4. A power controller.
+4. A power controller (
 5. ESP32 Microcontroller

 The Power controller is connected to the Solar Panel, the battery, the server computer, and the microcontroller.